Marion Halligan: Career

-Style and subject matter

-Despite this recognition, the literary qualities of Halligan's work have never been fully explored.
-The mistaken idea that 'literary' work should be difficult, inaccessible, deliberately esoteric, or arcane is perhaps responsible for this.
-Halligan's work is first and foremost wonderfully readable.
-She was a writer in love with language.
-Her sentences are sculpted, elegant, well fashioned, her deployment of metaphor precise.
-As in her conversation, so in her work, she wore her learning lightly.
-The range of her knowledge was vast, about literature certainly, but also of the other arts, of gastronomy, of French culture, of history, myth, fairy tales, and gardening.
-In her writing, Halligan had the great gift of deploying allusions to this knowledge without sounding superior or condescending but in a way that invites the reader to seek out the works referred to for themselves.
-Her work is scattered with references to such diverse writers as Dante, Shakespeare, John Donne, Emily Dickinson, Virginia Woolf, Proust, T. S. Eliot, Sartre, A.D.
-Hope, the Brothers Grimm amongst many others.

 As the range of these intertextual allusions might suggest, there is also in Halligan's work a full cognisance of modernist and post-modern developments in fiction.
 Her deployment of light irony, self-conscious playfulness, sly humour, the signalling of the fictive world through self-reflexive narration, a tendency sometimes for realism to veer towards magic realism, and her willingness to embrace formal experiment (particularly evident in Lovers' Knots and The Fog Garden), are markers of intellectual and aesthetic sophistication, which, because her work is easy to read, her prose so compelling, it might be easy to overlook.

 The matter of her work is as significant as its manner.
 Unlike older writers and performers like Patrick White and Barry Humphries who mercilessly satirised Australian suburban life, Halligan knew and expressed and honoured that all human life was there.
 In her own words she believed 'suburbia' to be 'one of the great achievements of the human spirit.'
 Halligan brought Canberra to literary life.
 Not just the Canberra of politicians and public servants.
 All of Canberra life.
 This is not say she was parochial.
 There are stories, novels and non-fiction set in Europe, particularly France and England, but much of the significance of her work arises from its willingness to explore the moral and political dilemmas arising from the quotidian concerns of suburban existence.
 As Gillian Dooley has said in this regard Marion's work resembles that of Iris Murdoch, not stylistically, not as imitation, but in its range of concerns.
 Halligan expressed the idea in conversation and in print that the novel should be about how best to live.
 As she remarked in her interview with Dooley, sometimes that is best approached through characters who are rather bad at it!